 Sleeping Bear Dunes National Lakeshore

-There are so many ways to experience the beauty of Sleeping Bear Dunes National Lakeshore.
-The park has accessible campsites, overlooks, and facilities, as well as park brochures available in Braille.
+It's no surprise The Sleeping Bear Dunes National Lakeshore was recently named one of the Most Accessible National Parks in the U.S. by Condé Nast Traveler.
+There are many ways to experience the park, including accessible campsites, overlooks, and facilities, as well as park brochures available in Braille.
 Here are a few ways to explore the dunes:

 View more Sleeping Bear Dunes National Lakeshore accessibility information.